 Kelly Curtin is an experienced secondary teacher with a Bachelor of Arts in Art History and a Master of Arts in Special Education from Loyola Marymount University.
 Kelly holds both a California state teaching credential and an educational specialist credential.
-Kelly served as a corps member with Teach for America for two years.
+She served as a corps member with Teach for America for two years.
 Her career focus has included supporting student leadership and engagement and computer literacy.
-Kelly joined Casa di Mir’s Middle School faculty in 2016.
+Kelly completed the NAMTA/AMI Montessori Orientation to adolescent studies (ages 12-18) at the Hershey Montessori Farm School in Huntsburg, Ohio.
+She earned her certificate as a trained Montessori Model United Nations Teacher in 2016.
+Kelly joined Casa di Mir’s middle school faculty in 2016.

 Paula Feghhi teaches Spanish to the UE and MS students.
 Paula is a native Spanish speaker with over 15 years of experience teaching Spanish language to children and adults.
 Paula earned her undergraduate degree from University of Anhembi Morumbi in Sao Paulo, Brazil.

 Avani Hirway is Casa di Mir’s Science Lab teacher.
 Avani holds a MA in Electrical Engineering from Purdue University and previously worked as a Lead Design Engineer for 7 years.
 Avani joined Casa di Mir’s staff in 2010.